yasaman2000/yasaman2000/README.md

 ---

-📌 *This GitHub profile showcases my learning path and research-oriented projects.*
+📌 I am actively preparing for PhD positions and interested in research-oriented opportunities.